Read our student blogs for first-hand insights about what it’s like to be a student at the College of Lake County.

 Mary Tsakadze, Student Ambassador; member of women’s tennis team.

-Melissa Mara, current student who participated in overseas field study trip to Peru.
+Melissa Mara, 2015 graduate; participated in overseas field study trip to Peru; now majoring in environmental geosciences at the University of Wisconsin-Parkside.

 Rose Anne DeLeon, 2007 graduate; earned bachelor’s degree in communication from Northeastern Illinois University; now a copy editor.